 Splurge on a joint gift for your home.

 One thing marriage might have taught you thus far is that living together is no walk in the park.
 Your fused humble abodes means more time spent together, which is a great thing, but also less personal time and space.
 To make your digs more cozy and breathable, why not invest in designing it?
 That's where Laurel & Wolf comes in.
-The interior design service specializes in "creating your happy space," AKA work with top designers to transform the rooms in your apartment or house for as little as $59 a room.
-Definitely an easy way to meet in the middle on the design of your shared pad.
+The interior design service specializes in "creating your happy space," a.k.a. working with top designers to transform the rooms in your apartment or house for as little as $59 a room.
+Definitely an easy way to meet in the middle on the design of your shared pad!

 Go back to where it all started.